Requirements and considerations for application volume group for SAP HANA

 - The expected change rate for the data volume (in case you're using snapshots for backup purposes)

-You must have created a VNet and delegated subnet to map the Azure NetApp Files IP addresses.
+You must create a VNet and delegated subnet to map the Azure NetApp Files IP addresses.

 It is recommended that you lay out the VNet and delegated subnet at design time.

 Application volume group for SAP HANA will create multiple IP addresses, up to six IP addresses for larger-sized estates.
 Ensure that the delegated subnet has sufficient free IP addresses.
-It’s recommended that you use a delegated subnet with a minimum of 59 IP addresses with a subnet size of /26.
+Consider using a delegated subnet with a minimum of 59 IP addresses with a subnet size of /26.
 See Considerations about delegating a subnet to Azure NetApp Files.

 The use of application volume group for SAP HANA for applications other than SAP HANA is not supported.
 Reach out to your Azure NetApp Files specialist for guidance on using Azure NetApp Files multi-volume layouts with other database applications.

 To deploy SAP HANA volumes using the application volume group, you need to ensure that your HANA database VMs and the Azure NetApp Files resources are in close proximity to ensure lowest possible latency.
 To achieve this setup, a proximity placement group (PPG) is used that is linked to the database VMs (called anchored).
 When passed to the application volume group, the PPG is used to find all Azure NetApp Files resources in close proximity to the database servers.

 It is important to understand that a PPG is only anchored and can therefore identify the location of the VMs if at least one VM is started and kept running for the duration of all AVG deployments.
 If all VMs are stopped, the PPG will lose its anchor, and at the next restart, the VMs may move to a different location.
 This situation could lead to increased latency as Azure NetApp Files volumes are not moved after initial creation.